-To help maintain both national and international peace and security, we rigorously comply with export control laws and regulations in Japan and other countries and regions where we operate to keep sensitive goods, software and technologies from reaching sponsors of terrorism, espionage or human rights violations.
+To help maintain both national and international peace and security, we rigorously comply with export control laws and regulations in Japan and other countries and regions where we operate to keep sensitive goods, software and technologies from reaching sponsors of terrorism, espionage or human rights violators.
 Our export compliance program is implemented under a system headed by the representative executive responsible for export control.
 Specifically, our Export Control Global Secretariat, consisting of a Global Director and Regional Managers, works with each of our businesses to set control and monitoring mechanisms ensuring compliance with security-related export controls, and these mechanisms are strictly applied to all operations.

 We recognize our responsibility for compliance with all regulations related to export controls on goods, software and technologies in our areas of operation.
-In 2017, we formulated a Global Export Regulatory Compliance Policy to ensure proper compliance with such regulations across the Nissan Group.
-Based on this global policy, we are working to develop regional policies for each of the regions where we operate, such as export regulatory compliance policies issued in fiscal 2019 for Latin America, updates to North America and have begun discussions for the Europe, AMI (Africa, Middle East, India) and A&O (Asia & Oceania) regions.
-We also respond in a timely manner to export control regulation changes and related developments around the world, including the enforcement of the Export Control Reform Act (ECRA) in the U.S., amendments to the EU export control list and moves to deploy export control regulations in China, Thailand, India and the Philippines.
+We are in the process of reviewing and updating our Global Export Regulatory Compliance Policy to ensure proper compliance with such regulations across the Nissan Group.
+Based on the global policy, we continue to develop and enhance regional policies for each of the regions where we operate, such as export regulatory compliance policies issued in fiscal 2020 for China, A&O (Asia & Oceania) and AMI (Africa, Middle East, India).
+We are currently reviewing impact of new regional structure under NISSAN NEXT, and will make applicable adjustments as necessary.
+We also respond in a timely manner to export control regulation changes and related developments around the world, including the enforcement of the Export Control Reform Act (ECRA) in the U.S., amendments to the EU dual use export control list and moves to deploy export control regulations in China, Thailand, and India.